 He served as Executive Officer and Commanding Officer of USS PAUL HAMILTON (DDG 60) and completed an accelerated and extended independent ballistic missile defense deployment to Central Command.

 Ashore, Captain Frost has been assigned to the personal staff of a United States House of Representatives member as a Department of Defense Legislative Fellow.
 He has served on the Chief of Naval Operations staff (OPNAV N095) in Washington, DC, and as Assistant Chief of Staff for Operations, Plans and Strategy (N3/5), on the staff of Commander, Naval Surface Forces, U.S. Pacific Fleet.
 He has earned a certificate of legislative studies from Georgetown University and a Master of Arts in National Security and Strategic Studies from the United States Naval War College, College of Naval Warfare, where he graduated with Highest Distinction and was recognized as the President’s Honor Graduate.

-He is authorized to wear the Defense Meritorious Service Medal, Meritorious Service Medal (five), Navy and Marine Corps Commendation Medal (four), Navy and Marine Corps Achievement Medal (three), and various unit and campaign awards.
+Captain Frost has been awarded the Meritorious Service Medal (3 awards), Navy and Marine Corps Commendation Medal (5 awards), Navy Achievement Medal, and various unit and campaign awards.